12th Commerce SP Textbook Solutions Chapter 2 (Sources of Corporate Finance) – Maharashtra Board – Free Solution

 d) In distributive trade this kind of credit has great significance.
 The small retailers, to large extent rely on obtaining trade credit from suppliers.
 It is an easy kind of credit that can be obtained without signing any debt instrument.
 It is readily available and is a cheap method of financing.

 e) Suppliers sell goods and willingly allow 30 days or more, for bills to be paid.
-They even offer discount, if bills are cleared within a short period such as 10 days or 15 days, etc. The terms of trade credit are not rigid.
+They even offer discounts, if bills are cleared within a short period such as 10 days or 15 days, etc. The terms of trade credit are not rigid.

 4) What are the schemes for disbursement of credit by banks?